-Join Justin Putney for an in-depth discussion in this video Exporting as PDF, part of UX Design Tools: Balsamiq Mockups.
+Join Justin Putney for an in-depth discussion in this video Exporting as PDF, part of Balsamiq Mockups for UX Design.

 - [Voiceover] In this video, we're gonna take a look at exporting to PDF.
 Exporting to PDF has a number of advantages.
 First, if your client is reviewing using the Adobe Acrobat Reader, there's commenting built right in.
 So they can simply make comments and send it right back to you.
 That's really handy.
 The other reason you might want to export to a PDF is if you're working on multiple mock-ups for a single project.
 The nice thing is you can export that entire project together as a single, multipage PDF, and if you have interactivity, as we built in the interactivity chapter, that interactivity will be maintained.